ono-midori/ono-midori.github.io/techs/libevent.md

     struct timeval *tv_out);
 ```

-The `event_base_gettimeofday_cached()` function sets the value of its tv_out argument to the cached time if the event_base is currently executing callbacks.
+The `event_base_gettimeofday_cached()` function sets the value of its `tv_out` argument to the cached time if the event_base is currently executing callbacks.
 Otherwise, it calls `evutil_gettimeofday()` for the actual current time.
 It returns 0 on success, and negative on failure.

-Note that since the timeval is cached when Libevent starts running callbacks, it will be at least a little inaccurate.
+Note that since *the timeval is cached when Libevent starts running callbacks*, it will be at least a little inaccurate.
 If your callbacks take a long time to run, it may be very inaccurate.
 To force an immediate cache update, you can call this function:

 ```c++
 int event_base_update_cache_time(struct event_base *base);